eobanb/setaudio/README.md

 3. Move the `Audiodevice` directory to `/Applications/`.

-## Use
+## Notes

-The program should now run automatically in the background when your audio device is plugged in.
-To disable, run `launchctl unload ~/Library/LaunchAgents/com.eoban.setaudio.plist` .
+* The program should now run automatically in the background when your audio device is plugged in.

+* To disable, run `launchctl unload ~/Library/LaunchAgents/com.eoban.setaudio.plist` .

+* This has been tested on macOS High Sierra only.
+Functionality on other versions is unknown.